-In recognition of this the Guild of Objects is a space that supports and holds space for all to pursue, source or explore their own innate creativity.
+The Guild of Objects is a space that supports and holds space for all to pursue, source or explore their own innate creativity.
 The Guild provides a space for artists, craftspeople and makers to sell their products.
 The Guild runs workshops in a beautiful home like environment that gives everyone the opportunity to explore their own creativity and finally the Guild organises and runs design, craft and art tours to Japan, Bali and France in order to provide a forum to explore the world through a creative lens.

 The Guild is a space that honours the notion of Connection through Creativity.